TritonDataCenter/triton/README.md

   jobs (provision, destroy, etc).
 - Agents running in the global zone of CNs for management and monitoring.

 A SmartDataCenter installation consists of two or more servers.
-All server runs SmartOS.
+All servers runs SmartOS.
 One server acts as the management server, the headnode (HN), which houses the initial set of core services that drive SDC.
 The remainder are compute nodes (CNs) which run instances (virtual machines).